Isaacdev2004/property-master/replit.md

 # The Property Masters

-A premium interior design and maintenance website featuring e-commerce, service booking, and Odoo CRM integration.
+A premium interior design, wellness, and maintenance website featuring e-commerce, service booking, and Odoo CRM integration.

 ## Project Overview

-The Property Masters is a full-stack web application built for a luxury interior design and property maintenance company.
+The Property Masters is a full-stack web application built for a luxury interior design, wellness, and property maintenance company based in Dubai, UAE.
 The website showcases a sophisticated, minimalist design following a warm color palette with exceptional attention to visual detail and user experience.
+The site features comprehensive service offerings across three main categories with dynamic mega menu navigation.

 ## Tech Stack